mobxjs/mobx/docs/actions.md

 2. By default, it is not allowed to change the state outside of actions.
 This helps to clearly identify in your code base where the state updates happen.

 The `action` annotation should only be used on functions that intend to _modify_ the state.
-Functions that derive information (performing lookups or filtering data) should _not_ be marked as actions, to allow MobX to track their invocations. `flow` annotated members will be non-enumerable.
+Functions that derive information (performing lookups or filtering data) should _not_ be marked as actions, to allow MobX to track their invocations. `action` annotated members will be non-enumerable.

 ## Examples